lienghongky/cxm-vision/README.md

 ### 💡 Project Highlights:
     1. Learn to See in the Rain ☔
-        I taught a model to remove rain streaks and raindrops from images — helping AI "wipe" the lens just like a virtual windshield wiper.
+        Train a model to remove rain streaks and raindrops from images — a helping AI "wipe" the lens just like a virtual windshield wiper.

     2. Learn to See in the Dark 🌑
         This part lets AI light up the night!
-I experimented with low-light enhancement to make dark images look like they were taken during the day.
+Experimented with low-light enhancement to make dark images look like they were taken during the day.

 ### 🧪 Why?
     Because rain and night are not excuses for bad AI vision anymore!